-- Pipette 1.2 ml (600 μl twice) (1-5 ml, not to exceed 1.5 OD units, 12-16 hours is ideal) bacterial culture (one is your bacterial conlony and the other is the known "nbs" containing bacterial colony) into each of two 1.5 ml centrifuge tubes and spin both at the top speed for 30 seconds.
-Discard supernatant.
-(Remember to change tip for the 2nd culture) - 2.
-Repeat step 1. - 3.
-Suspend each pellet in 200 μl all Plasmid Resuspension Buffer (B1).
-Vortex or pipet to ensure cells are completely resuspended without visible clumps. - Add 200 μl all Plasmid Lysis Buffer (B2), gently invert tube 5-6 times, and incubate at room temperature for 1 minute.
+- Pipette 1.2 ml (600 μl twice) (1-5 ml, not to exceed 1.5 OD units, 12-16 hours is ideal) bacterial culture (one is your bacterial colony, and the other is the known "nbs" containing bacterial colony) into each of two 1.5 ml centrifuge tubes and spin both at the top speed for 30 seconds.
+Discard supernatant. - 2.
+Repeat step 1.
+Thus, we used a 2.4 ml of bacterial culture for each isolation. - 3.
+Suspend each pellet in 200 μl of Plasmid Resuspension Buffer (B1).
+Vortex or pipet to ensure cells are resuspended without visible clumps.

+- Add 200 μl of Plasmid Lysis Buffer (B2), gently invert the tube 5-6 times, and incubate at room temperature for 1 minute.
+Do not vortex. - The color should change to dark pink, and the solution will become transparent and viscous. - Add 400 μl of Plasmid Neutralization Buffer (B3), gently invert the tube until neutralized, and incubate at room temperature for 2 minutes.
 Do not vortex.
-Color should change to dark pink, and the solution will become transparent and viscous. - Add 400 μl all of Plasmid Neutralization Buffer (B3), gently invert the tube until neutralized, and incubate at room temperature for 1 minute.
-Do not vortex.
-Sample is neutralized when color is uniformly yellow and precipitate forms.

-- 6. Centrifuge lysate for 2- 5 minutes.
-For culture volumes >1 ml, we recommend a 5 minute spin to ensure efficient RNA removal by RNase A. Pellet should be compact; spin longer if needed. - 7.
-Carefully transfer supernatant to the spin column (This step is critical in determining the purity of your plasmid.) and centrifuge for 1 minute.
+The sample is neutralized when the color is uniformly yellow and precipitate forms. - 6.
+Centrifuge lysate for 2- 5 minutes.
+For culture volumes >1 ml, we recommend a 5-minute spin to ensure efficient RNA removal by RNase A. Pellet should be compact; spin longer if needed. - 7.
+Carefully transfer supernatant without cell debris to the spin column (This step is critical in determining the purity of your plasmid.) and centrifuge for 1 minute.
 Discard flow-through. - 8.
-Re-insert column in the collection tube and add 200 μl all of Plasmid Wash Buffer 1.
+Re-insert the column in the collection tube and add 200 μl of Plasmid Wash Buffer 1.
 Centrifuge for 1 minute.
-Discarding the flow-through. - 9.
-Add 400 $\mu$ l all of Plasmid Wash Buffer 2 and centrifuge for 1 minute. - 10.
+Discard the flow-through. - 9.
+Add 400 μl of Plasmid Wash Buffer 2 and centrifuge for 1 minute. - 10.
 Transfer column to a clean 1.5 ml microfuge tube.
 Use care to ensure that the tip of the column does not come into contact with the flow-through.
-If there is any doubt, re-spin the column for 1 minute.

-11. Add 40 μl all DNA Elution Buffer to the center of the matrix.
+If there is any doubt, re-spin the column for 1 minute. - 11.
+Add 40 μl of DNA Elution Buffer to the center of the matrix.
 Wait for 1 minute, then spin for 1 minute to elute DNA.

 Nuclease-free water (pH 7-8.5) can also be used to elute the DNA.
 Yield may slightly increase if a larger volume of DNA Elution Buffer is used, but the DNA will be less concentrated.
-For larger size DNA, ( $\geq 10$ kb), heating the elution buffer to 50°C prior to use can improve yield.
+For larger DNA (≥ 10 kb), heating the elution buffer to 50°C before use can improve yield.